Our Favorite Tactile Books for Blind Kids

 The rhymes are fun and the textured graphics are very interesting, from feathers to creases, sticky to bumpy.

-As you can imagine, the idea here is that each page has a monster with a different tactile feature that makes it "not my monster."
-At the end of the book, we find our monster!
+As you can imagine, the idea here is that each page has a dragon with a different tactile feature that makes it “not my dragon.”
+At the end of the book, we find our dragon!

 The illustrations are very bright with plain high-contrast backgrounds so they are great for kids with low vision, and the textures are fun and varied.

 It also has terrifically crazy rhymes to enchant children the way Dr. Seuss always does.
 You just can’t go wrong with Dr. Seuss!

 All of these books can be purchased through Amazon and most have very simple text that you could easily braille yourself (or ask your TVI to braille for you).
 Many of these books are also available through Seedlings or National Braille Press with the braille already included.